Srikoushikkamal/Profile_Is_What_I-Am/README.md

 ## I'm a Developer ofc & A Musician!!!

-- 🔭 Programming/Coding is the differnce I Learnt From
+- 🔭 Python !
-- 🌱 Trying To Enirich DataScience And It's Branches
+- 🌱 Trying To Enirich ML And It's Branches
-- 👯 I'm Always Open To Work With People.
+- 👯 I'm Always Open To Work With People
-- 🥅 2021 Goals: To Get To An Intern At An ML Enterprise
+- 🥅 2021 Goals: To Get An ML Internship
 - ⚡!
 Music Is All I Believe in..!